authcompanion/authcompanion2/README.md

 $ npm run start
 ```

+### Configurations

+If you're just trying AuthC out for the first time, the default configuration will work so you can poke around.
+See the [Configuration Guide](https://docs.authcompanion.com/guide/configuration.html) for a closer look at how to configure the server.

 ---

 ## Explore

+The best way to learn is by doing; here's a couple ways to get started.

+You can either use the publicly available demo at [demo.authcompanion.com](https://demo.authcompanion.com/v1/web/login) or start the server locally.

 ### 1. Create a user

 AuthC comes with pre-built [Web Forms](#web-forms-for-authentication) to help
 you quickly integrate user auth alongside your web application.

-With the AuthC server running, start first by registering an account using this
+With the AuthC server running (in the prior steps), start first by registering an account using this
 web form: http://localhost:3002/v1/web/register

 ### 2. Login as the new user